 Cruise vessels are greatly affected by COVID-19.
 With some of their crews and passengers having confirmed cases, a lot of ports decided not to take them in.

 Many of them are left to anchor for quarantine measures.
-Some seek special request for docking.
-It took great diplomatic efforts before some ships are even allowed to dock like what happened in Cuba.
+Some seek special requests for docking.
+It took great diplomatic efforts before some ships were even allowed to dock like what happened in Cuba.

-Even when other ports accept them for going alongside, passengers and crew are screened and separated against those who are tested positive or have the symptoms.
+Even when other ports accept them for going alongside, passengers and crew are screened and separated from those who tested positive or have the symptoms.

 Global Economy Crashes

-Shipping industry transports 90% of the world’s goods.
-These numbers are driven by people’s consumption from every corners of the world.
+The Shipping industry transports 90% of the world’s goods.
+These numbers are driven by people’s consumption from every corner of the world.

-Ships play vital role in importing and exporting these goods.
-But with all the lock downs and business closures, movement of these cargoes are restricted.
+Ships play a vital role in importing and exporting these goods.
+But with all the lockdowns and business closures, the movement of these cargoes is restricted.

 People are staying at home.
 They have no income as companies requested them to take unpaid leaves.
-Since spending fuels the economy, restrictions like these affects the shipping industry too.
+Since spending fuels the economy, restrictions like these affect the shipping industry too.

 Stock market tanks as coronavirus grips people in fear.